Governing Body: Mr Mark Healy

 The Governors do not manage the school.
 It is the Headteacher and the Senior Leadership Team who have that responsibility, supported by the Governors.

-Loreto College, St Albans became an academy trust on 1st May 2012.
+Loreto College, St Albans became an academy trust on 1 May 2012.
 The school is now a registered company, limited by guarantee, and a Trust Board was formed by the Institute of the Blessed Virgin Mary (commonly known as the Loreto Sisters) comprising all of the Loreto schools in the UK.
-Mrs Lynch is a member of this board.
 Each school has its own governing body who are appointed by the IBVM.
 All Governors who were in active service before the school became an academy were reappointed with an effective date of 1st May 2012.

 The full Governing Body meets twice per term and is supported by four committees, who also meet twice per term.
 The remit of each of the committees is as follows: